marmelab/postgres-queries/docs/configuration.md

 Allow to specify specific sorts for select.
 A specific sorts is used to tell the builder how to sort an enumerable column.

-For example imagine a level column that can have the values of `novice`, `expert` or `master`.
+For example say we have a level column that can have the values of `novice`, `expert` or `master`.
-In order to be able to sort these values, we need to tell sql which value is greater than the other.
+In order to sort these values, we need to tell sql which value is greater than the other.
 In our case `master` > `expert` > `novice`.
 So we pass
 ```js